Out of the Abyss

-Out of the Abyss is the seventh studio album released by the American heavy metal band Manilla Road.
+Out of the Abyss is the seventh studio album by American heavy metal band Manilla Road.
 It was first issued in 1988 on Leviathan Records, then re-released in 2005 on Cult Metal Classics.
 Though the band had been constantly increasing the thrash metal influence to their music since their album Open the Gates, this album was its peak, being almost completely thrash metal.